Natural Bridges National Monument

 Natural Bridges National Monument was designated the world's first International Dark Sky Park in 2007

-The Southeast Utah Group of parks will accept applications for the 2025 Community Artist in the Parks (CAIP) program September 1-30, 2024.
+The National Park Service Southeast Utah Group is pleased to announce the selection of Charlotte Quigley as the 2025 Community Artist in the Parks (CAIP).

 a natural bridge at night with the Milky Way arcing overhead